brettferdosi/goftam/README.md

 **Install option 1: run the installer**

-Download the most recent installer from the [releases](https://github.com/brettferdosi/goftam/releases) and run it.
+Download the most recent installer from [releases](https://github.com/brettferdosi/goftam/releases) and run it.
 You will have to follow Apple's instructions for [opening an app from an unidentified developer](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unidentified-developer-mh40616/mac).
 It will install Goftam for all users, but you can move `goftam.app` to a particular user's directory after installation if desired.
 If there is already a version of `goftam.app` on your system, the installer will detect and overwrite it.

 **Install option 2: build from source**